MSI Katana GF76 review: Decent gaming performance for a reasonable price

 That being the case, recommending this laptop is horses for courses.
 If you don't mind modest performance in some newer games, the MSI GF76 is a decent option.
 On the other hand, if nothing less than super quick framerates will do, you might want to consider one of the step-up models with RTX 3060 or RTX 3070 GPUs.

-You can find seven configurations of the GF76 Katana listed on the MSI website.
+You can find eight configurations of the GF76 Katana listed on the MSI website.
 All feature 12th-generation Intel Core i7-12700H CPUs, but different RTX 30 series GPUs or storage capacities.
-Only four were available at the time of writing this review: two configurations with RTX 3050 Ti starting at $1,250 (currently $1,099) and two with RTX 3060 starting at $1,399.
-A configuration with RTX 3070 and another with RTX 3070 Ti have been marked ‘coming soon,' as has a third configuration with RTX 3060.
-Pricing is yet to be revealed for these units.
+Seven were available at the time of writing this review: two configurations with RTX 3050 GPUs starting at A$1,929 and two with RTX 3050 Ti starting at US$1,250 (A$2,299).
+The step-up RTX 3060 laptops have a starting price of US$1,399 (A$2,599), and the single configuration with RTX 3070 currently costs A$3,099.
+Another with RTX 3070 Ti is listed, however this model is currently unavailable in retailers.
 The specification for our review unit is as follows:

 Those familiar with the 2021 GF76 Katana will notice that the design hasn't changed much in the 2022 edition.
 The GF76 Katana still has a hint of samurai about it, like an instrument of war or well-made suit of armor from medieval Japan.
 It sports a distinctive all-black chassis, red illuminated keys, and raised curved edges.
 We're told this design is the brainchild of Japanese illustrator Tsuyoshi Nagano, who has gained some notoriety for his work as the original cover artist for the Romance of the Three Kingdoms games.